leonl42/iannwtf_hw5/README.md

 - optimizer: Adam
 - some dropout and kernel_regualization (not all layers)

-## Receiptive field of our model
+## Receptive field of our model
-In our model we have the following layers which can change our receiptive field:
+In our model we have the following layers which can change our receptive field:

 |         |   type    | kernel/pool size | stride size | padding |
 |---------|-----------|------------------|-------------|---------|